bcw222/chromium-website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 Some host OS tools are needed to manipulate code, bootstrap the development environment, and run preupload hooks later on.

-Install the git revision control system, the curl download helper, and more.

 ```bash
 (outside)
 # On Ubuntu, make sure to enable the universe repository.